zlogic/mendix-docs/content/en/docs/refguide/mobile/distributing-mobile-apps/building-native-apps/bitrise.md

 1. Add a new step before the step **Xcode Archive** (after Run CocoaPods install).
 1. Choose **Manage iOS Code Singing** from the list of steps.
+1. Set the distribution method to the method selected in [section 3](#set-up-your-build-project).
 1. Save changes.

 Bitrise will use the provided iOS Signing information to sign the iOS app.

 After these changes, your workflow should look like this (if you target both operating systems):

-{{< figure src="/attachments/refguide/mobile/distributing-mobile-apps/building-native-apps/bitrise/select-repository.png" alt="Completed workflow" width="350" class="no-border" >}}
+{{< figure src="/attachments/refguide/mobile/distributing-mobile-apps/building-native-apps/bitrise/workflow.png" alt="Completed workflow" width="350" class="no-border" >}}

 ## Build Your App